mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-introduction.md

 When the user clicks the button, the reference object is used to retrieve the `<input>` element's current value and to store it in the component's `name` field.
 Then the component requests to be updated by calling the `updateMe` method.

-To put the component on the page, the Mimbl's `mount` method is called, which is passed the JSX with the component's class and the DOM element under which the component should be rendered.
+To put the component on the page, the Mimbl's `mount` method is called, which is passed the the component instance.
+In our example the component will be rendered right in the `<body>` element; however, we could specify an element, under which the component should be rendered, in the optional second parameter.

 There are several differences - some significant, some subtle - in the component definition compared to React.
 Among the subtle ones are: